Eschatologue/CM_wiki/docs/class/cleric/twilight.md

 Clerics of the Twilight Domain bring reassurance and protection, offering comfort to those seeking peace and venturing into the shadows to ensure the night remains a time of safety and rest, rather than fear.

-### Level 3: Domain Spells
+### Level 3: Twilight Domain Spells

 Your connection to this divine domain ensures you always have certain spells ready.
-When you reach a Cleric level specified in the Order Domain Spells table, you thereafter always have the listed spells prepared.
+When you reach a Cleric level specified in the Twilight Domain Spells table, you thereafter always have the listed spells prepared.

 ##### Order Domain Spells